EsotericEnderman/esoteric-thinking-library/README.md

-# esoteric-math-library
+# Esoteric Math Library

-An extensive math library following a logical and coherent structure with great levels of abstraction.
+> An extensive math library following a logical and coherent structure with great levels of abstraction.